frankslin/woodbury-hoa-site/content/_index.md

 [menu.other]
 weight = 100
 +++
 The Woodbury Homeowner's Association (HOA) includes all homes in the Woodbury residential neighborhood on **134th Avenue NE**, **134th Court NE** and **NE 199th Place**.
-Additionally, it includes six homes from the Stratford neighborhood off of **NE 200th Street** that back up to the Native Growth Protection Easement (NPGE), "the woods", and share partial ownership of the NPGE along with Woodbury neighborhood.
+Additionally, it includes six homes from the Stratford neighborhood off of **NE 200th Street** that back up to the Native Growth Protection Easement (NPGE), "the woods", and shares partial ownership of the NPGE along with Woodbury neighborhood.

 * [About Woodbury]({{< relref "about.md" >}})
 * [Contact the board]({{< relref "contact.md" >}})